-Dr. Parikh's work on medical technology and advanced illness has been published in national venues including The New England Journal of Medicine, The Journal of the American Medical Association, Harvard Business Review, The Washington Post, and The Atlantic, and he is a staff contributor at the Now@NEJM Blog.
-He has received the AMA Foundation Excellence in Medicine Leadership Award and the American Geriatrics Society Edward Henderson Award, and was named a MedTech Boston 40 Under 40 Healthcare Innovator.
-He serves as Senior Clinical Advisor at the Coalition to Transform Advanced Care (C-TAC), sits on the National Council of Resident/Fellow Members of the American College of Physicians, and has advised for-profit and non-profit organizations including AARP Services, Inc. and the Healthy Living Center of Excellence.
-Ravi worked on accountable care organization implementation as a Rappaport Fellow in the Massachusetts State House in 2010; his legislative recommendations earned commendation from the Massachusetts Speaker of the House and were incorporated into landmark payment reform legislation passed in 2012.
-Ravi enjoys spending time with his family, cooking, and tennis.
+Dr. Parikh's work on medical technology and advanced illness in leading academic journals including Science, The New England Journal of Medicine, The Journal of the American Medical Association, and the Journal of Clinical Oncology.
+He writes frequently for The Washington Post and other popular press venues, and he is a columnist at Medscape.
+He serves as Senior Clinical Advisor at the Coalition to Transform Advanced Care (C-TAC), was elected to the National Council of Resident/Fellow Members of the American College of Physicians, and has advised for-profit and non-profit organizations including AARP Services, Inc. and the Healthy Living Center of Excellence.
+Ravi worked on accountable care organization implementation as a Rappaport Fellow in the Massachusetts State House in 2010; his legislative recommendations earned a commendation from the Massachusetts Speaker of the House and were incorporated into landmark payment reform legislation passed in 2012.